 Carlos Chavarria: Carlos is a graduate of Bowie State University, where he earned a B.A. degree in psychology and played DII baseball.
 While at BSU, Carlos was part of the 1996 and 1997 CIAA Championship teams.
 Carlos brings a vast body of knowledge of the game from his extensive playing and coaching career.
 Carlos was very instrumental, and deserves much credit for helping create the idea of DC Dynasty.
 He coached varsity baseball at Maret for 6 years, and was Antoine's right hand man.
 He is known around the area as one of the top catching instructors.
 When Carlos isn't coaching with Dynasty, he is running EDI Sports, an international sports agency based in Washington, DC.

 Andrew Whitener: Andrew was a mainstay at shortstop for DC Dynasty as a high schooler and went on to play baseball at Princeton University.
 Known for his relentless work ethic, Andrew emphasizes hard work on and off the field.
-Andrew brings a vast body of knowledge and understands player development.
+Andrew brings a vast body of knowledge and understands player development as well as athletic performance.
 As a coach, Andrew is meticulous in his planning and is known for running great practices and getting the most out of his teams.
-You will not find a coach more prepared to do their job.
-He has been a valuable commodity, since joining our staff in 2012.
-When he is not coaching with DC Dynasty, Andrew is running Courage Performance East.
-He is widely regarded as one of the top sport specific trainers in the DC area.
+You will not find a coach more prepared to do their job, and he has been a valuable commodity since joining our staff in 2012.
+Andrew is DC Dynasty's head strength and conditioning coach and does athletic performance training as well as personal training.

 Sam Mulroy: Sam, a Dynasty alum, went on to play at Princeton University and later in the Los Angeles Angels system.
 Sam brings a passion for the game and a tremendous body of knowledge from his playing and coaching career.
 Having played both college and pro ball, Sam takes pride in developing young players and prepping them for the next level.
 Sam has coached varsity baseball the last 3 years at the Maret School.
 Starting in the summer of 2015, Sam will have a new title as the Head of Upper School Admissions for the Maret School in Washington, DC.
 Since joining the staff, Sam has coached seven Division I baseball players and many college athletes.
 Sam also serves as the Director of our college advising program.